 17. You’ll realize, somewhere in there that you don’t want to go back to corporate life and realize you don’t want to move back to the fast-paced life of San Francisco even though it sort of breaks your heart to think that.

 24. You’ll meet people from all over the world.
-From Iran to Iraq to Chad and Chile to El Salvador to literally every European country and even a couple from Greenland with only 56k ppl in the whole country.
+From Iran to Iraq to Chad and Chile to El Salvador to literally every European country.
+And then even a couple from Greenland with only 56k ppl in the whole country.

-25. You will roughly take 35 flights this year and about a million photos.
+25. You will roughly take 35 flights this year and then about a million photos.

 26. You’ll learn to scuba dive and then go back to the same place you learned 9 months later and get your advanced diving cert cause you love it so much.

 49. You’ll become an expert negotiator and bargainer after spending time in SE Asia and the Middle East.

 50. You’ll also become really good at directions when you apply yourself or are alone somewhere.
 It’s also amazing how your intuition will just kick in.

 51. Travel days will end up being your most stressful days.
 You’ll also stress most about missing flights or getting from point A to point B while hauling your bag.